Cultivating Buoyancy for Ourselves & Earth

 Session Dates:

-This workshop is designed as a two-part experience.
-Attending both sessions is encouraged to receive the full arc of the journey.
+This workshop is designed as a three-part experience.
+Attending all three sessions is encouraged to receive the full arc of the journey.
+Please note you will receive all session recordings as part of the registration.

 Hosted by Jennifer Comeau